-) is a perennial plant with large fleshy rhizomes and large leaves with long, thick petioles.
+Rhubarb (Rheum rhabarbarum) is a perennial plant with large fleshy rhizomes and large leaves with long, thick petioles.
 It is often grown for its stalks, which are a type of vegetable often found in supermarkets worldwide.

-The plant has high contents of oxalic acid as well as anthranoids, especially anthraquinone glycosides, aloeemodin, physcion, tannins (5-10%), pectin, phenolic, and carboxylic acids.
-The amount of oxalic acid in R. rhabarbarum

-varies considerably depending on the growth stage of the plant, season, and environmental conditions such as drought, cloudy days, or excessive rain.
+Rhubarb contains high amounts of oxalic acid, as well as anthranoids, especially anthraquinone glycosides, aloeemodin, physcion, tannins (5-10%), pectin, phenolic, and carboxylic acids.
+The amount of oxalic acid in the plant varies considerably depending on the growth stage, season, and environmental conditions such as drought, cloudy days, or excessive rain.

-Oxalic acid combines with calcium in the blood to form insoluble calcium oxalate crystals that may be deposited into the kidneys which lead to renal stones and kidney damage.
+Oxalic acid combines with calcium in the blood to form insoluble calcium oxalate crystals that may be deposited into the kidneys, resulting in acute renal failure.